 Writing Across the Curriculum

-Due to the expensive nature of the program and the advance notice needed for arranging food and materials, please register by the deadline and plan to attend the entire workshop, if you register.
-Registration Deadline: May 15, 2009.
-After you register, if you are unable to attend, please inform the Center by May 26, 2009 so that those on the waiting list could be given the opportunity to attend the workshop or program costs could be reduced.
-After submitting the registration form, if you do not receive a response within 2 working days, please contact the Center at firstname.lastname@example.org.
+Due to the expensive nature of the workshop and the advance notice needed for arranging materials, please register by the deadline and plan to attend the entire day.
+After submitting the online registration, if you do not receive a response within two working days, please contact the Center at firstname.lastname@example.org.